GOTODOCO/.github/profile/README.md

 ## Designed with Intent and Created for Purpose

-Our curated, intelligent, simple, and considerate frameworks, apps, and concepts simplify and deliver content for the ultimate user and audience engagement and consumption experiences.
+Our curated, intelligent, simple, and considerate frameworks, apps, and concepts simplify and deliver content for the ultimate user and audience engagement experiences.

 ### Initiatives